gomorpheus/morpheus-docs/release_notes/upgrade_table.rst

    </div>

 * Some Features and Fixes in the ``From`` version may not be included in the ``To`` version due to ``From`` version being released after the ``To`` version.

+.. note:: 4.2.0 to 5.0.0 Appliances require upgrade to 5.2.x prior to upgrading to |morphver|

 |